 21. Madeleines

 Treat your guests to Italian tiramisu with French madeleines from beautiful Lorraine.
-Create individual or sharing desserts, and put an extra twist by adding bergamot-flavored madeleines.
+Create individual or shared desserts, and put an extra twist by adding bergamot-flavored madeleines.

-Start by dipping madeleines in cold coffee for 1-2 seconds, place them on the first cream layer, and top with cream to cover the madeleines.
+Start by dipping the madeleines in cold coffee for 1-2 seconds.
+Place them on the first cream layer and top with cream to cover them.
 Chill the dessert for 4 hours, and sprinkle with unsweetened cocoa powder before serving.

 22. Financiers